pylayers/pylayers/_sources/manual/simulem.txt

         [tud]
                 ray filtering parameters
         [output]
-                already calculated output files
+                list of calculated output files

 Output Section
 --------------

-The output section is used to keep track of already calculated links.
+The output section is used to keep track of calculated links.
 The key is an integer which correspond to a radionode index and the corresponding associated value is a file which is stored in the `output` directory of the project.